Here we provide some of the Frequently Asked Questions and answers to help make your decision-making process easier.

-Because international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
-SIS Tokyo, as well, does not set a fixed application deadline.
-The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school information session and fill out an advance registration form.
+Since international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
+SIS, as well, does not set a fixed application deadline.
+The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school visit and fill out an advance registration form.

 Yes.
 Starting with your second child, a 20% discount is applied to their tuition fees.

 SIS Tokyo accepts new students all year round.
 Since the new school year in Japanese schools starts in April, Shinagawa International School, of course, accepts students in April.
 They join the class appropriate to their age, according to our Admissions Policy.